 T-Systems OpenStack experts at the summit on site

-From Google to eBay, Intel to Huawei, Harvard University to the US Army - all of these organisations are sending speakers to the Open Source event.
+From Google to eBay and Intel, Harvard University to the US Army - all of these organisations are sending speakers to the Open Source event.
 Together, participants from more than 1,000 companies from 60 different nations will discuss the latest developments in the popular, open cloud standard OpenStack.

 T-Systems is a Gold-Partner of the community and one of four main sponsors of the event, which will last four days.
 With the Open Telekom Cloud, this provider from Bonn also offers Infrastructure-as-a-Service (IaaS) with the open source code, making it one of the largest OpenStack offerings in Europe.
 It almost goes without saying that this big name in cloud providers will also be represented with numerous speakers at the conference in Boston.
 "Our open system is one of the most important alternatives to proprietary providers," said Kurt Garloff, an Open Telekom Cloud architect and one of the Boston speakers.
 Throughout the course of the summit, there will be a total of eight lectures on the open cloud standard OpenStack by T-Systems.

 All information about the OpenStack Summit in Boston can be found online at openstack.org/summit/boston-2017/

 Topics and presentations by T-Systems:

 - Pit stop at 100mph – how to upgrade a large scale public cloud from Juno to Mitaka (Sebastian Wenner)

 - Image Build as a Service - Why it makes sense to build your own Cloud Images (Sebastian Wenner, Kurt Garloff, Daniela Ebert)